robkavanagh/papers/type-II/README.md

 plt.hist(alpha)
 plt.show()
 ```
-I also include a plotting script (`plot dynamic spectrum.py`) to reproduce Figure 4 from the paper.
+I also include a plotting script (`plot dynamic spectrum.py`) to reproduce Figure 4 from the paper, which shows the maximum likelihood dynamic spectrum of the flaring loop.